sapcc/openstack-rate-limit-middleware/docs/draft_limes.md

 }
 ```

-**Defaults** for each project will be deployed using limes' constraints.
+**Defaults** for each project may be deployed using limes' constraints.

 ```
 limes: